-A statement by an appropriately qualified doctor to the necessity of the otherwise Prohibited Substance in the treatment of the Player and a description as to (1) why an alternative, permitted medication cannot, or should not, be used in the treatment of this condition; and (2) why Use of a Prohibited Substance will
+A statement by an appropriately qualified doctor to the necessity of the otherwise Prohibited Substance in the treatment of the Player and a description as to (1) why an alternative, permitted medication cannot, or should not, be used in the treatment of this condition; and (2) why Use of a Prohibited Substance will not

-4. Medication Details 4
+.
+Medication Details

-Т T T
+ohibited Substance(s) Τ

-Prohibited Substance(s) Generic Name/Active Dosage/Strength Route of Frequency
+eneric Name/Active Dosage/Strength Route of Administration Frequency

 Ingredient Administration

+-

+1

 Emergency

 Duration (weeks/months):

 In the case of an emergency treatment, please indicate all relevant information to explain the emergency.

 5. Medical Practitioner's Declaration

-I certify that the above-mentioned treatment is medically appropriate and that the Use alternative medications not on the Prohibited List would be unsatisfactory for th condition.
+I certify that the above-mentioned treatment is medically appropriate and that the $Use$ of alternative medications not on the $Prohibited\ List$ would be unsatisfactory for this condition.

 Name of Doctor:

 Signature of Doctor:

 Date:

-Please include the following information if it differs from what was provided in Section "Prescribing Medical Doctor Information"
+Please include the following information if it differs from what was provided in Section 2

+"Prescribing Medical Doctor Information"

+"Prescribing Medical Doctor Information" Medical Specialty:

 Medical Specialty:

-U.S. State Licensure:

-(If not U.S. State licensed, please provide qualifications to prescribe)